zowe/webui-scenarios/basic-react/README.md

+This program and the accompanying materials are made available under the terms of the Eclipse Public License v2.0 which accompanies this distribution, and is available at https://www.eclipse.org/legal/epl-v20.html

+SPDX-License-Identifier: EPL-2.0

+Copyright Contributors to the Zowe Project.

 # Web UI Scenarios - Basic React application

 Make sure that you first expose an API to connect to before following the steps below.
 To use the sample provided, first go through the steps listed in [API extension sample](https://zowe.github.io/docs-site/samples/api.html).